 A minimum GPA of 3.0 in graduate courses is a requirement for graduation from all graduate programs.
 If at any time a student's GPA falls below 3.0, the student will be sent a letter notifying him/her of academic review.
 Academic review will result in assignment of probationary status or dismissal.

-A student is allowed 12 credit hours of graduate work to raise his or her GPA to or above 3.0 after being placed on probation.
+After being placed on probation, a student is allowed the subsequent 12 credit-hours of graduate work to raise his or her GPA to, or above 3.0.
+If, while in the process of completing a portion of the subsequent 12 credit hours, grade calculations indicate that it is not possible to attain a GPA of 3.0 or higher even if all 12 credit hours were to be completed, the student will be dismissed at that point in time.
 If, after attempting 12 credit hours, the GPA has not been raised to 3.0, the student will be dismissed from the program.

 Probation/dismissal can also occur for non-academic reasons.
 The MA in Mental Health Counseling program educates and trains practitioners, and in this regard, has a responsibility to safeguard the welfare of the public and the profession.
-Many graduates of this program will take positions as counselors in the community, necessitating the highest level of ethical functioning, professional behavior, and personal adjustment.
+Many graduates of this program will take positions as counselors in the community, necessitating the highest level of ethical functioning, professional behavior, dispositions, and personal adjustment.
 In order to help ensure the well-being of the community, the faculty and supervisors will regularly review students' performance related to professional ethics, behavior, and personal stability.
-Recommendations are made to the Program Director, who has the responsibility to place on probation, or dismiss, a student.
-While this may happen at any time during the program, faculty are responsible for alerting students about potentially problematic behavior as soon as it is observed.
+Faculty are responsible for alerting students about potentially problematic behavior as soon as it is observed.
+The Program Director and counseling faculty have the responsibility of: placing on probation those students who have demonstrated problematic behavior, dispositions, and/or personal adjustment; remediation planning; reviewing of the remediation outcome; and deciding the outcome which may include dismissal from the program.